NativeScript/docs-v7/plugins/ui-tests.md

 ## Test Execution

 It is time for the fun part - test execution.
 Before we get to the command that will run our tests we will have to add a configuration file describing our capabilities [appium.capabilities.json](https://github.com/NativeScript/nativescript-facebook/blob/master/appium.capabilities.json).
 This is a requirement coming from [nativescript-dev-appium](https://github.com/NativeScript/nativescript-dev-appium#custom-appium-capabilities) plugin.
 In our NativeScript Facebook plugin we have two capabilities defined - for Android 6.0 and iOS 10.0 emulator/simulator.
+These capabilities are a set of keys and values sent to the Appium server to tell the server what kind of automation session we are interested in starting up.
+For example, if we set `platformName` to `Android` Appium will initiate Android session.
+The full list can be find [here](https://appium.io/slate/en/master/?javascript#appium-server-capabilities).

 In order to execute the tests for those environments we will use the command for local execution.
 Before that we have to navigate to `demo` folder.